-The curriculum will be able to be completed in one summer.
-All five required courses will be offered each summer.
+The curriculum will be able to be completed between January and June.

 No. You may take the certificate program for academic credit or participate on a noncredit basis.
 To receive the certificate indicating your completion of the University of Wisconsin-Superior Mediation/Conflict Resolution Program you need to fulfill all certificate program requirements.
 Once completed, you will have fulfilled the state requirements as explained below.

-There are a growing number of professions who prefer, promote, and reward members who obtain conflict resolution/mediation skills.
-Mediation is a growing field of practice, and the lateral and promotion possibilities are growing quickly nation-wide.
-Also, entry level employees tend to find employment faster with conflict resolution/mediation skills than without them.
+There are a growing number of professions who prefer, promote and reward members who obtain conflict resolution/mediation skills.
+Entry-level employees tend to find employment faster with conflict resolution/mediation skills than without them.
 Today's workplace and society is increasingly emphasizing the importance of understanding and resolving conflict in positive and proactive ways.